sbmlteam/deviser/docs/src/source/defining_package.rst

                     is a placenolder for the name of the attribute

-Deviser Edit provides the ability to add types to the drop-down list which will facilitate using types that are not supported. :ref:`add-types` provides information on how to use this facility.
+Deviser Edit provides the ability to add types to the drop-down list which will facilitate using types that are not supported.
+Section :ref:`add-types` provides information on how to use this facility.

 Attribute/child element type ‘array’